resilient-http/resilient.js/README.md

 The particular feature with the Resilient middleware layer is that it provides bidirectional control flow for both incoming and outgoing HTTP traffic.
 This allows you to perform multiple actions before and after a request of a specific type is made by Resilient.
 This could be considered also as hooks.

-### Types of middlewares
+### Types of middleware

 Since Resilient is splited in two communication live cycle layers, one for the `discovery` servers and the other one for the `service` end servers.
-Middlewares can be created for both:
+Middleware can be created for both:

 - **service** - Default.
 Use this type in middleware which are oriented for final servers communication, such as request transformers, autorization...
 - **discovery** - Use this type in middleware which are oriented only for lookup communication, for instance used as adapter for a lookup server which is not compatible with the Resilient [lookup protocol](https://github.com/resilient-http/spectification).